brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 This implementation can now potentially be a bidirectional range (instead of `input`-only) thanks to avoiding `join`, but it still uses three adapters.

-Moreover, both of these implementations have the issue of doing unnecessary extra copies.
+Both of these implementations have the issue of doing unnecessary extra copies.
 Let's say we have a range of `T` and a bunch of example functions, what would we want the resulting `filter_map`'s reference type to be?

 | function | desired reference type | `maybe` result | `filter` result |
 |-|-|-|-|